EARN YOUR FITNESS SAFETY "MANAGER" CERTIFICATION

 After successful completion of the CEC/CEU course, eligible candidates will be "invited" to earn this certification.
 To earn this certification, candidates will need to pass a 2-part practical examination:

-Part 1: Completion of a written risk management project that can be implemented in the candidate’s facility or program.
+Part 1: Completion of a written legal/risk management project that can be implemented in the candidate’s facility/program or in the various services and/or educational programs the candidate provides.
 The written project will be graded on a pass/fail basis – it must reflect sound legal/risk management principles.

-Part 2: Upon successful completion of the written project, the candidate will need to pass an oral examination defending the written project, (i.e., successfully answering questions in a virtual setting such as Zoom).
+Part 2: Upon successful completion of the written project, the candidate will need to pass an oral examination defending the written project, (i.e., successfully answering questions in a virtual setting via Zoom).

 (1) A minimum of a bachelor’s degree* in exercise science, fitness/wellness, or related field